ringcentral/ringcentral-web-phone/README.md

 Permissions   | `VoIP Calling`  | `Specific application permission required` Platform type | `Browser-based` | `Client edition is not compatible with current Brand`

 You need to have a `DIGITAL LINE` attached to an extension.
 You can configure this in Online Web Portal for [Production](https://service.ringcentral.com/) and [Sandbox](https://service.devtest.ringcentral.com/) accounts.
-More information on Digital Lines and their configuraiton is available in the following RingCentral Knowledge Base articles:
+More information on Digital Lines and their configuration is available in the following RingCentral Knowledge Base articles:

 1. [Digital Line Overview (KB 5862)](http://success.ringcentral.com/articles/en_US/RC_Knowledge_Article/5862)
 2. [Purchasing an IP Phone or RingCentral Digital Line from the online account (KB 3136)](http://success.ringcentral.com/articles/RC_Knowledge_Article/5-10-Adding-Phones-to-other-extensions-via-Web).
 A limited number of Digital Lines are free with each sandbox account which can be configured with the free RingCentral for Desktop softphone.